croqaz/img-db/docs/readme.md

 - config='' : a JSON config file, so you don't have to type so many flags
 - operation='copy' : the operation used when creating the archive.
 Options: copy, move, link
-- hashes='blake2b' : different content hashes you can add in the DB.
+- hashes='blake2b' : different [content hashes](hashes.md) you can add in the DB.
 Not that useful really
-- v_hashes='dhash' : different visual hashes you can add in the DB.
-Useful for comparing agains duplicates
+- v_hashes='dhash' : different [visual hashes](hashes.md) you can add in the DB.
+Useful for comparing against duplicates
 - metadata=''  : extra metadata that you can extract from an image.
 Options: aperture, shutter-speed, iso, rating, label, keywords, headline, caption
 - filter=''    : check [filter.md doc](filter.md)
 - exts=''      : only import images that match specified extensions.
 Eg: 'JPG, JPEG, PNG'